-Celebrating the new hub of public activity in a previously forgotten part of the city, L’Observatoire International created the lighting design for the facade, roof spaces, and all interior and exterior public spaces.
+Celebrating this new hub of public activity in a previously forgotten part of the city, L’Observatoire International created the lighting design for the facade, roof spaces, and all interior and exterior public spaces.
 The customizable scheme follows an annual and daily schedule to highlight the lunar cycle and feature special events and holidays throughout the year.

-This lightshow can in turn be linked to the illumination of the building as a whole, transforming the entire glass structure into a glowing lantern, a luminous beacon for this new commercial and cultural destination.
+On the exterior of the building, the lighting is integrated into the reinforced glass facade and can be programmed with a single scheme or can be animated for a dynamic display.
+This lightshow can, in turn, be linked to the illumination of the building as a whole, transforming the entire glass structure into a glowing lantern, a luminous beacon for this commercial and cultural destination.

-The radiating jewel box emits energy and excitement to the surrounding neighborhood and becomes an inviting new gateway on the skyline, visible from across the water and connecting the Manhattan and Brooklyn waterfronts.
+The radiating jewel box emits energy and excitement to the surrounding neighborhood and becomes an inviting gateway on the skyline, visible from across the water and connecting the Manhattan and Brooklyn waterfronts.

 Size